DavidUf11/pagination-api-challenge/README.md

 4. Next we assign values for `start`, `max`, and `end`.
 Since these paramaters are optional, we must check if the request contains paramaters for each.
 Using conditional logic, we either a sign a value based on the query or a default value to each of `start`, `max`, and `end`.

 5. Importantly, the start and end indices we use to `slice` the data set must be numerical.
 If sorting by `id`, assigning these values is straightforward.
-If by `name` however, we must generate a new array containing all of the `name` values in the data set, and assign `start` and `end` values based on the index of the app name matching the query.
+If by `name` however, we generate a new array containing all of the `name` values in the data set, and assign `start` and `end` values based on the index of the app name matching the query.

 6. Lastly, we check if an `order` value was included in the query.
-This check takes place after the subset to be sent has already been generated so as not to interfere with the logic that accomplishes this.
-If an `order` value was included, we only need to check for `desc` or invalid values.
+This check takes place after the subset of apps has been generated so as not to interfere with the logic that accomplishes this.
+If an `order` value was included, we only need to check for `desc` or invalid values since `asc` is the default.
 We `sort` the subset accordingly.

 7. Ultimately we issue a response in JSON format containing the paginated subset of data, where `apps` is the original, seeded data set: